1. Security Overview

 What We Log

-- Authentication Events - Sign-in attempts, successes, and failures
+- Security Events - Rate-limit blocks and validation failures

 Log Information